dcassol/book-club_r4ds/README.md

 3. Sign up for a GitHub account (also free) and clone this repository.
 Don't know what that means?
 Follow this [tutorial](https://try.github.io/levels/1/challenges/1).
 The process in RStudio is documented [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or there is a video [here](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-managing-part-2/).

-4. Join our Google Calendar to receive meeting reminders by subscribing to the calendar's email address (7u5as7f9k4f2653hjiegvg5mo8@group.calendar.google.com).

-5. Participate in bi-monthly meetings, the details of which are below.
+4. Participate in bi-monthly meetings, the details of which are below.

 ## Our Meetings